konomu/konomu.github.io/_posts/2024-08-24-wa-ga-other.md

 > `Topic(Subject)` + `は` + `Comment(Subject + が + Predicate)`

-I explained four different double-subject structures, but all of them primarily lead to the same generic ｢～は～が...｣ structure above, even though the information contained in them is derived differently from their case structures.
+I explained four different double-subject structures, but all of them primarily lead to the same generic ｢～は～が...｣ structure above, even though the information contained in them is derived differently from their case relations.

 There is also a set of ｢～は～が...｣ sentences that come from the [Basic Topic Sentence](wa-ga-basics#topic-sentences) structures, where the element marked by は is not necessarily a subject, but may be some other case-marked noun or adverb.